ThePalaceProject/android-core/README.md

 #### JDK

-Install a reasonably modern JDK: Java 11 is the current long-term support (LTS) release of Java.
-We perform nightly builds using the current LTS Java release, and the current bleeding-edge Java release in order to try to detect any upcoming compatibility issues, but we don't recommend building on anything other than the current LTS JDK for everyday usage.
+Install a reasonably modern JDK, at least JDK 11.
+We don't recommend building on anything newer than the current LTS JDK for everyday usage.

 Any of the following JDKs should work: